Current employer: Professor Nigel Hussey, University of Windsor

-After graduation I remained in Plymouth as a research assistant, then as an enabler for students with disabilities at Plymouth University while working in a bar on weekends.
+After graduation I remained in Plymouth as a research assistant, then as an enabler for students with disabilities at University of Plymouth while working in a bar on weekends.
 As an enabler I attended a great deal of lectures on a range of topics.
 I spent my free time applying for funding to continue doing research, published a paper from my masters, and in 2011 I began a PhD in Canada.
-I recently completed my PhD and I am now working in my dream job as a Postdoctoral Research Fellow with Professor Nigel Hussey and Lisa Loseto focussing on the movement ecology of coastal fish and interaction with beluga whale in the Canadian High Arctic.
+I have since completed my PhD and I am now working in my dream job as a Postdoctoral Research Fellow with Professor Nigel Hussey and Lisa Loseto focussing on the movement ecology of coastal fish and interaction with beluga whale in the Canadian High Arctic.

 Has your career path changed since graduation?

 Immediately after graduation I battled to find funding to continue my masters research.
 This time was invaluable to my development; applying for funding is a big part of doing research and enables you to broaden your knowledge base.
 Bar work also helped with my communication and presentation skills.
-Working with my supervisor to publish a paper from my masters gave me the boost I needed to secure a fully funded PhD in Canada on an equally fascinating research topic.
+Working with my supervisor Professor Richard Handy to publish a paper from my masters gave me the boost I needed to secure a fully funded PhD in Canada (Fisk Lab) on an equally fascinating research topic.

 What is the most difficult thing which you have faced in your career?

 Not seeing family and friends for long periods of time following my move to Canada is one of the hardest things I will ever face.
 Although, I am very fortunate to have their support and encouragement despite the distance.
-The most challenging single event of my career was completing the PhD exam during which professors ask questions until they run out of questions.
-It was very stressful, but certainly helped my development.
+My final PhD oral exam, in which distinguished professors asked me questions for several hours was very stressful and certainly helped my development.
 But conducting research in the High Arctic for my current position is both the most challenging and rewarding work I have ever experienced.